 The event is a fundraiser with all proceeds going toward tuition fees for Native American students at Verde Valley School.
 The registration fee is $30 per person and includes an attractive dri-fit t-shirt featuring the iconic Dream Run logo.
 There is also a reduced fee of $20 for students 19 and under.
 Registration details can be found online HERE, or by contacting Dream Run organizer, Leigh Carter at firstname.lastname@example.org or 520-234-6881.

-We are hitting the road this year to celebrate 68 years with VVS Alumni!
-Head of School, Paul Amadio, and Alumni Engagement Coordinator, Jenae McCarroll, are co-hosting lively events across the country, with class agents and VVS ambassadors.
+We are continuing our travels across the nation to connect and celebrate with VVS Alumni!
+Head of School, Paul Amadio, and Alumni Engagement Coordinator, Jenae McCarroll, are co-hosting lively events across the country, with Class Agents and VVS Ambassadors.
 Check out the events coming to your area and save the date in your calendar, today.
-Make sure to contact us to let us know you are coming, or if you would like to help do outreach or host an event.
+Make sure to contact us to let us know you are coming, or if you would like to help with outreach or host an event.
 Hope to see you all very soon!
 Continue Reading…

 Verde Valley School Announces College Launch AZ for Summer 2017